+Ad Fontes Media rates Daily Mail in the Middle category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 Daily Mail is the highest-circulation daily newspaper in the United Kingdom.
 Founded in 1896, it is published in London and records a circulation of 1.13 million.
 It has been named National Newspaper of the Year eight times by the British Press Awards, in addition to other awards.
 The Daily Mail website records 284 million visits per month.
-Ad Fontes Media rates Daily Mail in the middle category of bias and as mixed reliability in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.